Asian shares sink as China says 1Q growth at 4.8%

 China’s growth has fallen well below the official target of 5.5% for 2022.
 In quarterly terms the economy grew 1.3% in the first quarter, compared with 1.4% in the last quarter of 2021.

-The future for the S&P 500 lost 0.4% and that for the Dow Jones Industrial Average slipped 0.2%.

-As trading resumed Monday in some world markets, attention was focused on Ukraine, where Ukrainian fighters were holding out against a capture of their shattered city of Mariupol after a 7-week siege, ignoring a surrender-or-die ultimatum from Russia.
+As trading resumes Monday in many world markets, attention is focused on Ukraine, where Ukrainian fighters were holding out against a capture of their shattered city of Mariupol after a 7-week siege, ignoring a surrender-or-die ultimatum from Russia.

 The fall of Mariupol would be Moscow’s biggest victory of the war and free up troops to take part in a potentially climactic battle for control of Ukraine’s industrial east.